Skip to main content

 • Shortness of breath

-• Medications that keep blood clots from getting bigger and prevent new ones from forming (blood thinners)
+Medications.
+Some medications, known as thrombolytics, dissolve blood clots.
+Other medications called blood thinners keep blood clots from getting bigger and prevent new ones from forming.